 Rhythm control can be achieved in different ways.
 The process of bringing the rhythm back to normal is called cardioversion; if medications are used in this process, it is called chemical cardioversion.
 Medications called antiarrhythmics (e.g., amiodarone, sotalol, dronedarone) can convert an abnormal rhythm back to normal and prevent the abnormal rhythm from recurring.
 Alternatively, electrical cardioversion uses a machine called a defibrillator that gives a controlled electrical shock to the heart, converting the AF to a normal rhythm.
 Patients are given an anesthetic so they do not feel anything during the procedure.

 A technique developed by electrophysiologists called pulmonary vein ablation (or pulmonary vein isolation) is also used.
 Using special catheters placed in the heart, doctors either ablate (burn) areas that cause AF or isolate the area so that it does not affect the other parts of the atrium.
 This option may offer a "cure" to AF that the other options cannot offer.

 Anticoagulation helps prevent the formation of blood clots and is critical for people with AF because of the increased risk of stroke.
-In order to prevent blood clots, doctors often recommend medications that thin the blood.
+In order to prevent blood clots, doctors often recommend medications that limit your blood's natural ability to clot, often called blood thinners (although they do not actually thin the blood).
 These may include anticoagulants (such as warfarin, dabigatran, rivaroxaban, apixaban, and edoxaban) or antiplatelet medications (such as ASA).
 Depending on your risk of developing a clot, your doctor may recommend either an antiplatelet or anticoagulant medication.
 Although the risk of bleeding increases with the use of these types of medication, the protection they offer to prevent stroke and other blood clot-related conditions most often outweighs the risk.